SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Focus 'Remove the Weeds from the Crop' no longer penalizes stability
  - Focus 'Empower the Shogun' no longer penalizes stability or adds war support
  - Focus 'Politicize the Education System' no longer penalizes stability or adds war support
+ - Focus 'Invest in Senbu' now grants 45% collaboration in China
  - Focus 'Purge the Kodoha Faction' stability: 10%->15%
+ - Focus 'The Imperial Rule Assistance Association' restores compliance after the reset from ideology change
  - Focus 'Develop New Fighters':
    - Research bonus now provides 1 year ahead-of-time reduction
    - Now grants Engine 3 technology